cosmos/relayer/ibctest/README.md

 ## Developer notes

+### New Test

-If you are developing a new relayer test for `ibc-test-framework`, you may want to run:
+If you are developing a new relayer test for `ibctest`, you may want to run:

 ```
-go mod edit -replace=github.com/strangelove-ventures/ibc-test-framework=../../../strangelove-ventures/ibc-test-framework
+go mod edit -replace=github.com/strangelove-ventures/ibctest=../../../strangelove-ventures/ibctest
 ```

 from this directory.
 Be sure to drop the replace, with:

 ```
-go mod edit -dropreplace=github.com/strangelove-ventures/ibc-test-framework
+go mod edit -dropreplace=github.com/strangelove-ventures/ibctest
 ```

 before you commit.

+### Specify ibctest Version

+If you would like to point to a specific version of `ibctest`, you can do so using a commit hash.

+make sure you are in the relayer/ibctest directory

+run:
+`go get github.com/strangelove-ventures/ibctest@<COMMIT_HASH_HERE>`

+your go.mod file should update respectively